James-Cocker/Learning-Java/README.md

 # Learning-Java
-A set of problems tasked by the University of Surrey to learn Java
+A set of problems tasked to us by the University of Surrey to learn Java